- Skiing 80%

 Morzine is a popular, bustling town that’s easy to get to from Geneva, and sits at the heart of the massive Portes du Soleil ski area with its 194 lifts and 280 pistes.
-It’s a shame it’s not 1000m higher – but if you can make a dash here at the last minute, or for a weekend when you’re sure the snow’s good, you’ll love it.
+If you can make a dash here at the last minute, or for a weekend when you’re sure the snow’s good, you’ll love it.

 Resort with a history